chef/chef-web-docs/chef_master/source/chef_overview.rst

           :width: 100px
           :align: center

-     - .. tag chef_repo_summary

-       The chef-repo is the repository structure in which cookbooks are authored, tested, and maintained:
+     - The chef-repo is the repository structure in which cookbooks are authored, tested, and maintained:

        * Cookbooks contain recipes, attributes, custom resources, libraries, files, templates, tests, and metadata
        * The chef-repo should be synchronized with a version control system (such as git), and then managed as if it were source code

-       .. end_tag

-       .. tag chef_repo_structure

        The directory structure within the chef-repo varies.
 Some organizations prefer to keep all of their cookbooks in a single chef-repo, while other organizations prefer to use a chef-repo for every cookbook.

-       .. end_tag

    * - .. image:: ../../images/icon_kitchen.svg
           :width: 100px